krzychu124/CompatibilityReport/README.md

 Compatibility Report mod for [Cities: Skylines](https://steamcommunity.com/app/255710/workshop/).
 This reports compatibility issues and missing dependencies for your subscribed mods.

 ### Current status
-This mod will be available soon the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=).
+This mod will be available soon on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=).
 This is the official successor to the [Compatibility Rebort by Finwickle](https://github.com/Finwickle/CompatibilityReport) and [Mod Compatibility Checker](https://github.com/CitiesSkylinesMods/AutoRepair) by aubergine.

 ### Implemented features